TechnoMageKOMT/Programming_Notes/JavaScript/E_Objects.md

 ## Reading value of a property

 Values can be retrieved or read by either bracket ([]) or dot (.) notation.
-Dot notation is usually favoured with bracket notation reserved for situations when the value in the brackets needs to be an expression
+Dot notation is usually favoured with bracket notation reserved for situations when the value in the brackets needs to be an expression, is a property stored as the value of a variable or when the property name contains a space. **NB Bracket notation when working with variables**

 ```JavaScript
 console.log(objectName.property1)